unluckyhacker/unluckyhacker/README.md

 ###

-  - 👋 Hi, I’m r0h1th<br>
+  - 👋 Hi, I’m Rohith <br>
-  - 👀 I’m a  20-Year-Old Cybersecurity Enthusiast | Aspiring to Secure the Digital World
+  - 👀 I’m a  22-Year-Old Cybersecurity Enthusiast | Aspiring to Secure the Digital World
-  - 🔭 Has Good Experience In Bugbounty,Pentesting,Reversing etc . . .
+  - 🔭 Has Good Experience In Bugbounty, Web Pentesting, Crypto, Reversing etc . . .
   - 📚 I'm currently learning new technologies and techniques to become better than the day before.
   - 📝 I regularly blog about cybersecurity on [r0h1th.medium.com](r0h1th.medium.com)
   - ⚡ In my free time I Hack > Code > Repeat